kapilanramesh/bashscripts/README.md

-# Scripts
+# scripts
-bashscripts for linux
+Its the repository of bashscripts for linux